There has been nothing short of a seismic shift in the weight loss space since new weight management medications such as Mounjaro came on the scene.

 One indicator of how WMMs work is outcome studies on people who take, and then stop taking the medication.
 A recent systematic review* showed that while WMMs are undeniably effective in achieving initial weight loss, the data clearly indicate that their benefits are vulnerable to reversal once treatment is ceased.

-This study puts the medication firmly in the blood pressure medication category.
+This study points towards the medication working more like blood pressure medication.

 Another systematic review and meta-analysis of the literature** concluded that